bruor/Apollo_m3u_to_strm/readme.md

-I created this because I couldn't find any tools that would work with Apollo's M3U feeds.
-PR's welcome as there are probably things that could be done a little more sanely.
+I created this because I couldn't find any tools that would work with Apollo's M3U feeds. (apollogroup.tv) PR's welcome as there are probably things that could be done a little more sanely.
 (Especially error handling)